Course Title: Introduction to Clinical Practice

 Overview of Learning Activities

 Progression and Attendance Requirements: Attendance of classes are compulsory.
 Students need to demonstrate competency in the delivery of practical techniques in a safe and skilful manner on their peers.
-This will be very difficult to justify if practical classes (ie supervised laboratory) are missed.
-Students whom have not attended at least 80% of practical classes during semester will not be offered an additional assessment opportunity to demonstrate safety and practical skills if they are unable to demonstrate safe practice in the final practical assessment.
+This will be very difficult to justify if tutorial classes (ie supervised laboratory) are missed.
+Students whom have not attended at least 80% of tutorial classes during semester will not be offered an additional assessment opportunity to demonstrate safety and practical skills if they are unable to demonstrate safe practice in the final practical assessment.
 If there is a valid reason for you not to attend a practical class, you must do the following:

 - Apply for special consideration